 Best Anti-Aging: Illuminage Skin Rejuvenating Eye Mask

-Copper is a known skin-loving mineral, with the ability to boost cell renewal and deliver some serious anti-aging benefits.
-Here, copper ions are infused into the fabric, so that this mask can pretty much take the place of your eye cream.
-Seriously, wear it nightly for brighter skin in just two weeks, and fewer lines and wrinkles in four weeks.
+"Copper is a known skin-loving mineral, with the ability to boost cell renewal and deliver some serious anti-aging benefits," says King.
+Here, copper ions are infused into the fabric, so that this mask can almost take the place of your eye cream.
+Seriously, wear it nightly for glowing skin in just two weeks and fewer lines and wrinkles in four weeks.
 Beauty sleep indeed.

 Best Eco-Friendly: Half Asleep Ruffle Sleep Mask

 With sustainably sourced fibers and packaging and dyed using only plant-based pigments, this mask is a top choice for the conscious consumer.
 The brand also donates a percentage of sales to organizations that help the homeless and plants a tree for every item purchased as well.
 Not to mention, the ruffled edging and band are just super stinking cute.

 Colors: Lavender, White/Cloud, Pale Peach/Sunrise, Lilac | Material: Cotton